justinbaur/python-mocking-patterns/README.md

 - `venv` - Setup a virtual environment for segregating dependencies in this example
 - `poetry` - Dependency management using `pyproject.toml`
-- `tox`- Quality gate orchestration and execution of the tests
+- `tox`- Quality gate orchestration and execution of tests

 ## References